cogment/cogment-doc/src/cogment/cogment-api-reference/python.md

 # Python SDK

+The Python SDK is designed to run concurently and asynchronously using the Python `asyncio` library.
+As such, it should be run in an `asyncio.Task`.

 ## Installation

 The simplest way to install the python SDK is to just install it using pip: